 Most of us will need to ride on road at some point, whether it is to reach an off road route, or to connect one bridleway to another.
 Here are some helpful tips and advice for riders when heading out.

-- Familiarise yourself with the Highway Code rules to ensure you follow their guidance on how you should behave and interact with other road users.
+- Familiarise yourself with the Highway Code rules to ensure you follow their guidance on how you should behave on the road and interact with other road users.

 - Be alert at all times, make eye contact with drivers and thank those who make any effort to accommodate you.
 Treat others as you’d want to be treated yourself.

-- Wear hi-viz and reflective equipment on both you and your horse.
+- Wear hi-viz and reflective equipment on both yourself and your horse.
 We would recommend a minimum of a tabard or jacket for the rider, and leg bands for the horse.

 - Make sure you are doing everything as safely as possible by taking your BHS Ride Safe Award.

 - Let someone know where you are going and what time you expect to be back, so they can raise the alarm should you fail to return within a reasonable time.

 - Carry a mobile phone for use in emergency, but remember it is not safe to use your phone whilst riding on the roads.

 - Remember to use the appropriate hand signals to make other road users of your intentions to manoeuvre.

-- Report any incidents of dangerous or irresponsible to the police.
+- Report any incidents of dangerous or irresponsible driving to the police.
 Depending on what evidence you can give them will depend on the action they can take.

 The top 5 reasons why you should report your incidents and near misses to us: